ThaizAntiszko/ThaizAntiszko/README.md

 - 👋 Hi, I’m @ThaizAntiszko
-- 👀 I’m interested in  aprender a programar novas linguage.
+- 👀 I’m interested in  aprender a programar novas linguagens.
 - 🌱 I’m currently learnin  a programar utilizando Html e CSS
 - 💞️ I’m looking to collaborate on  com meus alunos a apender a  programar e concluir a disciplina de Pensamento Computacional.
 - 📫 How to reach me  e-mail: thaiz.antiszko@escola.pr.gov.br